Katie-Sloan/javascript-project/README.md

 Running instructions

+1. Before running, ensure front-end and server are both set up:
+        - client: npm install, npm run serve
+        - server: mongod, npm run seeds, npm run server:dev.

-1. Main page lists a grid structure showing various fruits.
+2. Main page lists a grid structure showing various fruits.

-2. Clicking on an individual fruit will display information about the selected fruit in a pop-up window.
+3. Clicking on an individual fruit will display information about the selected fruit in a pop-up window.
 As well as text detailing facts, there is a map showing the fruit’s origin and a pie chart showing the breakdown of its macros.

 Technologies used